 SOC 2 Certified

-Matik has received its SOC 2 Type I certification and is currently in the process of obtaining SOC 2 Type II.
+Matik has received both its SOC 2 Type I and Type II certification.

 We have made significant efforts to ensure Matik is in compliance with the EU's General Data Protection Regulation (GDPR).